*Reposted from my CodeProject Article

 12.)
 Displaying public data

 Now for the last part, displaying public data.
-We will be displaying data that’s been set to yes in our index.php, in which is a page for non-authenticated users.
+We will be displaying data that’s been set to yes in our index.php, which is a page for non-authenticated users.
 It’s very simple.
-We just have to edit our index.php and add a some php code and table.
+We just have to edit our index.php and add some PHP code and table.
 Here’s our updated index.php: